Online, Virtual and Classroom Courses

 6. Cross-referencing an existing risk register with the asset register will assist the implementation of new subclause 6.1.4 regarding risks and opportunities.

-As the revised standard has renewed the emphasis on leadership, this should enable the release of sufficient resources to coordinate and implementation important strategies.
+As the revised standard has renewed the emphasis on leadership, this should enable the release of sufficient resources to coordinate and implement important strategies.
 The new clauses to manage risk/opportunity and plan change should foster flexibility and respond to uncertainty.

 Next Steps for New Users of ISO 14001